Classical Optimizers for Noisy Intermediate-Scale Quantum Devices

 \section{Conclusion}

-Successful application of hybrid-quantum classical algorithms, with the classical step involving an optimizer, on current hardware, requires the classical optimizer to be noise-aware.
-We have collected a suite of optimizers in {\sc scikit-quant} that we have found to work particularly well, easily outperforming optimizers available through the widely used standard SciPy software.
+Successful application of hybrid quantum-classical algorithms, involving a classical optimizer, on current NISQ hardware, requires the optimizer to be noise-aware.
+We have collected a suite of optimizers in {\sc scikit-quant} that we found to work particularly well, easily outperforming optimizers available through the widely used standard SciPy software.

-We have focused on VQE, but we expect the results to be generally applicable: by providing a suite of optimizers with consistent programming interfaces, it is possible to easily apply combinations of optimizers, playing into their respective strengths.
+We studied VQE, but expect the results to be generally applicable: by providing a suite of optimizers with consistent programming interfaces, it is possible to easily apply combinations of optimizers, playing into their respective strengths.
 Our studies indicate that with these optimizers, the classical step is no longer the weakest link on NISQ-era hardware.